Strawberry-Foundations/stb-mon/README.md

 ## ⚠️ Development Status

-This project is currently under development and is **not** ready for production use.
+This project is currently under development and is **partially** ready for production use.

 ### Services
 - [x] TCP services